UniqueNetwork/unique-sdk/packages/web/README.md

 ### POST /extrinsic/verify-sign

-Purpose of the method: check the signature of the extrusion
+Check the signature of the extrusion

 #### Request body